mjmcnelis/rta_resum/README.md

 **RTA Resum (c) Mike McNelis**

 Created on 12/11/2019 by Mike McNelis \
-Last edited in 5/19/2021 by Mike McNelis
+Last edited on 5/19/2021 by Mike McNelis

 # Summary